w3c/wai-intro-wcag/non-web-ict.md

 apply in different contexts.
 For information on the scope of WCAG2ICT, see the [WCAG2ICT Introduction {% include_cached different.html %}](http://www.w3.org/TR/wcag2ict/#intro).

 *Note:* **WCAG2ICT is still relevant for later versions of WCAG 2**.
 For example, WCAG 2.1 does not change the requirements of WCAG 2.0 that are addressed in WCAG2ICT; WCAG 2.1 adds additional requirements.
-W3C is currently not planning to update WCAG2ICT to add the additional requirements from future versions of WCAG 2.
+W3C may update WCAG2ICT in the future to add the additional requirements from later versions of WCAG 2.

 ## Who WCAG2ICT is for {#for}